Keasha Kellam

 Keasha also aims to build on the role of the community in identifying domestic abuse and supporting reporting and access to specialist services by promoting information and support for employers, families and friends to help them respond to domestic abuse.
 It is estimated that domestic abuse costs the state and employers around £1.3 billion each year due to decreased productivity, time off work, lost wages and sick pay.

-Keasha was remarkable throughout the Ingenuity programme for the powerful combination of her talent and passion for helping others.
+Keasha was remarkable throughout the Ingenuity Impact for the powerful combination of her talent and passion for helping others.
 We can’t wait to see how she grows her organisation to allow others in need to benefit from her wisdom and compassion.

-Professor Simon Mosey, Ingenuity Programme Chair
+Professor Simon Mosey, Ingenuity Impact Chair

 Keasha also wants to improve links for migrant and LGBTQ+ communities to encourage access to their services and specialists’ support.